wp-plugins/interactive-map-of-the-united-kingdom/readme.txt

 1. Use the Plugins -> Add new -> Upload menu and select plugin's zip file to open.
 2. Wait for the upload to complete and activate the plugin.
-3. After that, insert the map short code `[freeukregionshtml5map id="0"]` into the text of a page or a post where you want the map to be.
+3. After that, insert the short code `[freeukregionshtml5map id="0"]` into the text of a page or a post where you want the map to be.

 Alternatively, upload the folder of the plugin to your `/wp-content/plugins/` folder then follow steps 2 and the rest as above.